diy/backenddev/readme.md

 # Server-side Dev Supplemental Resource Pages

-Pages that we created to aid in the [Server-sde Dev Skill](https://diy.org/skills/server-sidedev).
+Pages that we created to aid in the [Backend Dev Skill](https://diy.org/skills/backenddev).

 ## Simply Speaking